 - John Nicol (Independent Governor and Designated Safeguarding Governor)

-- Scott Rolfe (Co-oped member of F&GP Committee)
+- Scott Rolfe (Co-opted member of F&GP Committee)

 - Katie Seekings (Independent Governor)

 - Kate Murrie (Independent Governor)

 - Abigail Appleton (Principal and Chief Executive)

 - Dr Mia Gordon (Staff Governor nominated by HE staff)

 - Oliver Cameron-Swan (Staff Governor Professional Services)